Causality - What makes things happen?

 causes and effects.
 We do this to understand things that

 happen, including things we want to happen.
-People are

 often concerned with cause and effect, when they set out to do